Tonja Walker

-Tonja Walker is an American actress and singer, who is also a former beauty pageant titleholder who has competed in the Miss USA pageant.
-She is known for her role as Alex Olanov on One Life to Live and for her role as Olivia St. John on General Hospital.
+Tonja Walker (born September 19, 1960) is a Daytime Emmy and Tony Award nominated American actress, singer, and producer who is also a former beauty pageant titleholder who has competed in the Miss USA pageant.
+She is known for her role as Alex Olanov on One Life to Live and for her role as Olivia Jerome (St. John) on General Hospital.

 Career

 Walker's first acting role was in Liar's Moon with Matt Dillon.

 Walker's work has been primarily as a performer on daytime dramas.
 Her first daytime role was on the television serial Capitol.
 She played Lizbeth Bachman, a sophisticated heiress torn between playboy Jordy Clegg and handicapped doctor Thomas McCandless.
 Walker played the role from the show's launch until she left in 1984.

-She returned to daytime as mob princess Olivia St. John on General Hospital from 1988 to 1990, playing a villainess complicating the lives of Duke Lavery and his family.
-Walker would make a brief return to this role in 2017.
+She returned to daytime as mob princess Olivia Jerome (St. John) on General Hospital from 1988 to 1990, playing a villainess complicating the lives of Duke Lavery and his family.
+Walker would make a 3 month return to this role in 2017.

 Walker was then cast as Alex Olanov Hesser Buchanan Buchanan on One Life to Live.
 Alex was initially an FBI agent, but became involved with the mob.
 Walker had the longest run in this role, playing Alex from 1990 to 1997, with several return visits in 2001 and 2002.
 She made additional appearances as Alex on One Life to Live in August 2007 for the show's 9,999th and 10,000th episodes, Her character later returned again on November 2, 2007 for a brief run and again on January 2, 2009, March 15, 2011 and November 17, 2011.

+Walker was nominated for a Daytime Emmy Award in 1993 for Outstanding Supporting Actress and nominated and won several Soap Opera Digest Awards including "Favorite Villainous" and "Outstanding Female Scene Stealer.

 She also had recurring roles as Marie Green on Guiding Light from 2003 to 2004, where she worked with Capitol costar Marj Dusay, and as D.A.
 Grace Nancier on Passions, a role meant to spoof Nancy Grace.

 Walker is also a singer and has released one album collection of her songs.
+In 2025 she released two new singles "Magic In The Moment" and "Blue Sky".
 She produced a film in which she also appeared, The Derby Stallion.
-The film starred Zac Efron, Bill Cobbs, and William R. Moses and was released on video on demand and on DVD in 2007.
+The film starred Zac Efron, who Walker cast in his first leading role in a film, alongside Bill Cobbs, and William R. Moses and was released on video on demand and on DVD in 2007.
+Walker was nominated for a Tony Award as a producer for "Enchanted April" in 2003.

+She's been hosting the YouTube video podcast "One Day To Love" since 2024, available also in audio form across platforms like Spotify and Apple Music.